 Schwenkfelder Thanksgiving is the oldest regularly celebrated Thanksgiving in America.
-There was no traditional Thanksgiving in the calendar yet, and this holiday was already celebrated all over the country.
+Before traditional Thanksgiving was on the calendar, this holiday was already celebrated across the country.

 History